1995–96 Los Angeles Clippers season

 The 1995–96 Los Angeles Clippers season was the 26th season for the Los Angeles Clippers in the National Basketball Association, their twelfth season in Los Angeles, California, and their second season in which they played occasional home games in Anaheim, California.

+Season summary

+Off-season

-After finishing the previous season with the league's worst record, the Clippers received the second overall pick in the 1995 NBA draft, and selected power forward Antonio McDyess from the University of Alabama, but soon traded him to the Denver Nuggets in exchange for Brian Williams, Rodney Rogers, and shooting guard, and top draft pick Brent Barry out of Oregon State University.
+After finishing the previous season with a league-worst 17–65 record, the Clippers received the second overall pick in the 1995 NBA draft, and selected power forward Antonio McDyess from the University of Alabama; however, the team soon traded him to the Denver Nuggets in exchange for Brian Williams, Rodney Rogers, and rookie shooting guard, and first-round draft pick Brent Barry out of Oregon State University on draft day.